espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Impending Doom.md

 **Critical Success** The creature is unaffected.

 **Success** The creature is unaffected for 1 round.
-On the second round, it becomes [[Off-Guard]].
-Finally, on the third round, it becomes [[Frightened|Frightened 1]].
+On the second round, it becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]].
+Finally, on the third round, it becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened|Frightened 1]].
 At the end of the third round, it takes half damage.

 **Failure** The creature is immediately off-guard.
-On the second round, it becomes [[Frightened|Frightened 2]].
+On the second round, it becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened|Frightened 2]].
 Finally, on the third round, it also becomes [[Stunned 1]].
 At the end of the third round, the creature takes full damage.

-**Critical Failure** The creature is immediately off-guard and [[Frightened|Frightened 3]].
+**Critical Failure** The creature is immediately off-guard and [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened|Frightened 3]].
 On the second round, it becomes stunned 1.
-Finally, on the third round, it also becomes [[Paralyzed]].
+Finally, on the third round, it also becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Paralyzed]].
 At the end of the third round, the creature takes double damage.

 * * *